Toluna-IP/tolunaintegratedpaneldocs/memberrouting/endpages.md

 ## Enhanced Terminate Parameter

-Upon opting in to [Enhanced Terminate Notifications](/general/changelog.html#620), the following parameter will also be included on non-Qualified end pages.
+Upon opting in to [Pre-Start Terminate Notifications](/general/changelog.html#620), the following parameter will also be included on non-Qualified end pages.

 | Name | Type | Description |
 | :--- | :--- | :--- |